dfine2/Prosper_IT_Code_Summaries/Python Live Project.md

 ## DataScrape

 ### Flexible Craigslist Searching
 The shopping app in our DataScrape project uses BeautifulSoup to collect Craigslist postings in response to user searches.
 The first iteration of the app only returned results near Portland, Oregon, and my task was to expand the functionality to allow for flexible location searching.
-This proved a challenge because Craigslist uses a different website for each of it's locations, each with it's own URL.
+This proved a challenge because Craigslist uses a different website for each of its locations, each with its own URL.
 The first step was to figure out which cities have Craigslist sites, and to then match them to their respective URLs.
 A little research led me to a Google site with a table of all Craigslist locations, and I scraped this table for city names and URLs using the following code:

 ```Python
 #Get location URL